trapexit/mergerfs/README.md

 Workaround: Copy the file/directory and then remove the original rather than move.

 This isn't an issue with Samba but some SMB clients.
 GVFS-fuse v1.20.3 and prior (found in Ubuntu 14.04 among others) failed to handle certain error codes correctly.
 Particularly **STATUS_NOT_SAME_DEVICE** which comes from the **EXDEV** which is returned by **rename** when the call is crossing mount points.
-When a program gets an **EXDEV** it needs to explicitly take an alternate action to accomplish it's goal.
+When a program gets an **EXDEV** it needs to explicitly take an alternate action to accomplish its goal.
 In the case of **mv** or similar it tries **rename** and on **EXDEV** falls back to a manual copying of data between the two locations and unlinking the source.
 In these older versions of GVFS-fuse if it received **EXDEV** it would translate that into **EIO**.
 This would cause **mv** or most any application attempting to move files around on that SMB share to fail with a IO error.

 [GVFS-fuse v1.22.0](https://bugzilla.gnome.org/show_bug.cgi?id=734568) and above fixed this issue but a large number of systems use the older release.
 On Ubuntu the version can be checked by issuing `apt-cache showpkg gvfs-fuse`.
 Most distros released in 2015 seem to have the updated release and will work fine but older systems may not.
 Upgrading gvfs-fuse or the distro in general will address the problem.